-Refer to CTUMS2005_Annual_PR_CVTabsE.pdf for the coefficient of variation tables for the Person file for 2005.
+Refer to CTUMS2005\C2\PR\CVTabsE.pdf for the coefficient of variation tables for the Person file for Cycle 2 of 2005.

 11.0 Weighting

 For the microdata file, statistical weights were placed on each record to represent the number of sampled households or persons that the record represents.
 One weight was calculated for each household and a separate weight was calculated and provided on a different file, for each person.